A common question I am asked regarding Mello Roos taxes is,

 - Generally speaking, low crime rates and highly desirable new schools are common in Mello-Roos communities.

-- Cost of housing may be increased because of the tax, possibly limiting the number of prospective buyers when it comes time for resale.
+- Cost of the housing may be increased because of the tax, possibly limiting the number of prospective buyers when it comes time for resale.

 - Maintenance of the improvements could be more costly than anticipated.